apache/freemarker-generator/README.md

 For documentation or to report bugs visit: [https://freemarker.apache.org](https://freemarker.apache.org)

-Regarding pull requests on Github
+Regarding pull requests on GitHub
 -----------------------------------------------------------------------------

 By sending a pull request you grant the Apache Software Foundation